ozntel/oz-clear-unused-images-obsidian/README.md

 ### How to use

+1. Activate the plugin from Community Plugins
-1. Simply Open Command Pallette
+1. Simply Open Command Pallette (Using `Ctrl/Cmd + P` or from Ribbon)
-2. Run "Clear Unused Images" after your activate the plugin.
+2. Run "Clear Unused Images" and that's all.

 <img src="./images/Clear-Command.png">